Renovating an Older Barn

 Purchase materials that go the distance.

-Dr. Bob Coleman (State Extension Specialist, University of Kentucky) explains that when doing renovations, select construction materials that are maintenance-free or will last a long time.
+Bob Coleman, PhD, state extension specialist, at the University of Kentucky, in Lexington, explains that when doing renovations, select construction materials that are maintenance-free or will last a long time.
 “Often we worry about the initial cost and don’t consider the longevity of a well-constructed door, stall panel, or equipment in the stall.
 All too often we are saving money today but it will cost us more tomorrow,” he says.

 Have a plan and bring in experts.